AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/content-fragments-configuring-components-rendering.md

 This is done by configuring the [OSGi Service - Content Fragment Component Configuration](#osgi-service-content-fragment-component-configuration).

+This information is required when:

+* You need to implement your own Content Fragment-based component,
+* And need to make use of the advanced services.

+However, it is recommended to use the Core Components.

 >[!CAUTION]
 >
->If you do not need the [advanced services](#definition-of-advanced-services-that-need-configuration) described below, you can ignore this configuration.
+>* **If you do not need the [advanced services](#definition-of-advanced-services-that-need-configuration)** described below, you can ignore this configuration.

->[!CAUTION]
 >
->When you are extending or using the out-of-the-box component(s), it is not recommended to change the configuration.
+>* **When you are extending or using the out-of-the-box component(s)**, it is not recommended to change the OSGi configuration.

->[!CAUTION]
 >
->You can write a component from scratch that uses the Content Fragments API only, with no advanced services.
+>* **You can write a component from scratch that uses the Content Fragments API only, with no advanced services**.
 However, in such a case, you will have to develop your component so that it handles the appropriate processing.
 >
->Therefore, it is recommended to use the core components.
+>Therefore, it is recommended to use the Core Components.

 ## Definition of Advanced Services that need Configuration {#definition-of-advanced-services-that-need-configuration}